YasirTawfeq/kurdanime/README.md

  - Download and watch all animes for free
  - All information about the anime wanna watch is available
  - Search and filtering

+ ## Technologies used in this project
+  - React js
+  - typescript
+  - tailwind css
+  - MUI Design
+  - Redux
+  - Responsive UI

 ## API USED [GOGO] (https://github.com/riimuru/gogoanime)